drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

     * Buy - 2 warp wings/Herbs until you run out of space
   * Use a warp wing.
   * Enter the castle and go to the treasure room.
-Open the chest with the mystic nut (2nd from bottom) and use it.
+Open the chest with the mystic nut (2nd from bottom) and agility seed (bottom), and use them.
 Then open all of the other chests.
-Use the agility seed when you get it.
 Replenish your keys in the upper right of the castle, then go to the sages room.
-  * Open both drawers for items and use the Life Acorn.
+  * Open right drawer for the Life Acorn.
   * Talk to the sage and get the sun stone.
+  * Menu
+    * Life Acorn
-Then use a warp wing to skip the dialogue.
+    * Warp wing to skip the dialogue.
   * Head to Garinham.
   * Stay at the inn.
   * Weapon Shop